How to Use getByPlaceholder Locator in Playwright

 This makes your tests easier to read and maintain.

-The getByPlaceholder The locator is used to select input elements using their placeholder text.
-It’s especially helpful when dealing with forms that lack labels.
+The getByPlaceholder locator is used to select input elements using their placeholder text.
+It’s beneficial when dealing with forms that lack labels.

 If your form fields have labels, consider using the getByLabel locator in Playwright, which targets elements based on associated label text for better accessibility and clarity.